Athletics Service to School Award: Graduate Students

 - Failure to meet New York Institute of Technology's academic standards

 - Voluntary withdrawal from New York Institute of Technology

 - Signing a professional sports contract for this sport

 - Agreeing to be represented by an agent

 - Receiving other aid that exceeds individual financial aid limits

 Additionally, per the NCAA Bylaws for the Permitted Reduction or Cancellation of Aid, the New York Institute of Technology Athletic Service to School Award may be reduced or canceled during the period of the award if the recipient:

-- Renders themself ineligible for intercollegiate competition; or
+- Renders themself ineligible for intercollegiate competition or

-- Fraudulently misrepresents any information on an application, letter of intent, or financial aid agreement; or
+- Fraudulently misrepresents any information on an application, letter of intent, or financial aid agreement or

-- Engages in serious misconduct warranting substantial disciplinary penalty; or
+- Engages in serious misconduct warranting substantial disciplinary penalty or

 - Voluntarily withdraws, quits, or resigns from a sport/team at any time for personal reasons

 If a student-athlete voluntarily withdraws from participation in a sport, their New York Institute of Technology Athletic Service to School Award may be prorated and adjusted as of the date of withdrawal.
-Any reduction or cancellation of athletic award will be provided in writing to the student-athlete by the Office of Financial Aid.
+Any reduction or cancellation of an athletic award will be provided in writing to the student-athlete by the Office of Financial Aid.

 Per the NCAA Bylaws regarding the Non-Permitted Reduction or Cancellation of Athletic Service to School Award, the award cannot be increased, reduced, or canceled during the period of its award on the basis of athletics ability, performance, or contribution to a team's success; because of an injury or illness that prevents a student-athlete from participating in athletics, or for any other athletic reason.